srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/README.md

 The old display/backlight aggregate was also separated.
 Its backlight half was removed rather than retained because CIX `19f2947` already supplies the `CIXH5041` ACPI match table.
-Reapplying it produced a duplicate definition.
+Reapplying it produced a duplicate definition;
+patch `70150` instead fixes the remaining source gating defect without duplicating the vendor match table.

 When changing a patch, reconstruct its exact source preimage, apply preceding patches in ebuild order, edit the real source, regenerate the diff, and replay